Olympics Logo

 The competition emblem symbolizes unification.
-The Olympics logo indicates the commonwealth of the countries participating in the games, the teamwork of athletes, and the various types of competitions that form a single sporting event.
+The Olympic logo symbolizes the commonwealth of participating countries, the teamwork of athletes, and the various competitions that make up a single sporting event.

 Olympics: Brand overview